Table of Contents

 2. Dry the Area

-However, if you prefer more natural DIY home-made solutions, the following ingredients will also work when it comes to ways on how to get dog pee out of mattress.
+However, if you prefer more natural DIY homemade solutions, the following ingredients will also work in ways to get dog pee out of a mattress.

 3. Use Vinegar and Baking Soda Solution

 Seeing how dog urine contains alkaline and acidic substances, it is necessary to use the combination of these two natural acidic substances to remove the odor entirely.

 Dissolve the baking soda and vinegar and put the mixture into a sprayer bottle, and directly spray the mattress area your dog has peed on.

 After applying the mixture, let the area dry and repeat the process several times until the smell has disappeared.

 In addition, you can also try mixing hydrogen peroxide and some regular soap when battling the smell of dog urine.